How Powerful are Shallow Neural Networks with Bandlimited Random Weights?: Further Background

 The appearance of randomness in neural networks can trace back to the original Rosenblatt's perceptron \cite{rosenblatt1958perceptron}, where the first layer is randomly connected and later Minsky and Papert's Gamba perceptron \cite{minsky1988perceptrons} whose first layer is a bunch of linear threshold units.
-In the '90s, researchers made random training methods/models reification, for example, single hidden layer feedforward networks (SLFN) with random weights \cite{Schmidt1992} and random vector functional-link (RVFL) networks \cite{Pao1994}.
+In early 1990s, researchers made random training methods/models reification, for example, {with} single hidden layer feedforward networks ({SLFNs}) with random weights \cite{Schmidt1992} and random vector functional-link (RVFL) networks \cite{Pao1994}.
 Algorithmically, they performed the two steps (mentioned at the beginning of the introduction section) to build the randomized learner model.
-However, the approximation errors of the resulted model are bounded in the statistical sense \cite{igelnik1995stochastic}, implying that preferable approximation performance is not guaranteed for every random assignment of the hidden parameters if the re-given probability distribution $Q(a; b)$ is not appropriately chosen \cite{gorban2016approximation,li2017insights}.
-In contrast, the stochastic configuration networks \cite{wang2017stochastic} can ensure universal approximators by enforcing certain constraints on the random assignment of the hidden parameters, rather than using the purely random way as the ``good'' probability distribution $Q^{*}(a; b)$ is unknown and data-dependent.
-Sonoda et al. \cite{sonoda2014sampling} proposed the sampling regression learning method by introducing a nonparametric probability distribution of the hidden parameters of SLFNs, and fitting the output parameters via ordinary linear regression.
+However, the approximation errors of the {resulting models} are bounded in the statistical sense \cite{igelnik1995stochastic}, implying that preferable approximation performance is not guaranteed for every random assignment of the hidden parameters if the re-given probability distribution $Q(a; b)$ is not appropriately chosen \cite{gorban2016approximation,li2017insights}.
+In contrast, the stochastic configuration networks \cite{wang2017stochastic} can ensure universal {approximation} by enforcing certain constraints on the random assignment of the hidden parameters, rather than using the purely random way as the ``good'' probability distribution $Q^{*}(a; b)$ is unknown and data-dependent. \citet{sonoda2014sampling} proposed the sampling regression learning method by introducing a nonparametric probability distribution of the hidden parameters of SLFNs, and fitting the output parameters via ordinary linear regression. \citet{kleyko2020density} proposed to represent input features of {RVFLs via} density-based encoding, {which is} widely known in the area of stochastic computing, and {used} the operations of binding and bundling from the area of hyper-dimensional computing for obtaining the activations of the hidden neurons.
 The framework of a broad learning system \cite{chen2017broad} performs in the manner of a flat network, in which the original inputs are transferred and placed as the ``mapped features'' in feature nodes and the structure is expanded in a wide sense in the ``enhancement nodes.''